hulu/quickdraw/README.md

 output coverage reports and use the systems 'genhtml' command to produce a browsable HTML page displaying coverage information per file.

+### `gulp release:version`
+This will increment the package version.
+By default it will increment the patch portion of the version number, but you can supply the `type` argument and provide a value of `major`, `minor`, or `patch` to the command (e.g. `gulp release:version --type major`) to force a different release type.

 ### `gulp release`
-The release command will build the library, run the test suite, and if all tests pass will up the version found in package.json and finally publish the library to npm.
-By default it will increment the patch portion of the version number but you can append 'major', 'minor', or 'patch' to the command (ex `gulp release:major`) to force a different release type.
+The release command will build the library, run the test suite, and if all tests pass will publish the library to npm.

 ### `gulp`
 The default action is to clean the source directory and compile the library again.